cvankeuren/CARL-CS184-Final-Project/final-report.md

 ## Technical approach

-As mentioned in the abstract, the 3d texture synthesis was done in two main stages: the Search Phase and the Optimization Phase that we alternativelt iterate through.
+As mentioned in the abstract, the 3D texture synthesis was done in two main stages: the Search Phase and the Optimization Phase that we alternatively iterate through.
 The goal of these two stages is to determine the ideal mapping of the texture onto each voxel in the solid, thus minimizing a chosen energy function.
 In particular, we want every neighborhood (8x8 patch of voxels) on any 2D slice through the 3D solid to be similar to some neighborhood in the texture.
 For simplicity, we only accounted for slices that laid along the three main directional axes (x, y, z).
 This process can be seen below in an image from the Kopf, et al. paper.

 ![Neighborhood Matching](/assets/neighborhoods.png)